Setting up Support

 Substantial is more than minor or trivial, e.g. it takes much longer than it usually would to complete a daily task like getting dressed.

-Long term means has lasted, or is expected to last, more than 12 months.
+Long-term means have lasted, or is expected to last, more than 12 months.

-Clear diagnosis is definitive confirmation of the health condition or impairment.
+Clear diagnosis is a definitive confirmation of the health condition or impairment.

-Please note: all evidence is required in English.
-It is the responsibility of the student to have their evidence translated into English with a reputable translation service, they are responsible for bearing any costs associated with this too.
+All evidence is required in English.
+It is the responsibility of the student to have their evidence translated into English with a reputable translation service; they are responsible for bearing any costs associated with this too.

 If you are unsure if your evidence is suitable, please send a copy to us at disability@chester.ac.uk.
 We would be happy to review it, and may be able to provide interim support whilst further suitable evidence is obtained.